Elyakim Badian: Biography

-Born in Chernivtsi in Romania (today in Ukraine), Badian joined the Zionist Movement.
-He attempted to make aliyah to Mandatory Palestine, but was captured by the British authorities and sent to one of the Cyprus internment camps in 1947, where he became a member of the High Committee.
-In 1949 he finally made aliyah.
+Born in Chernivtsi in Romania (today in Ukraine), Badian became a member of the Romanian Zionist Movement.
+He attempted to immigrate to Mandatory Palestine, but was captured by the British authorities and sent to one of the Cyprus internment camps in 1947, where he became a member of the High Committee.
+In 1949 he was able to immigrate.

 He studied engineering at the Technion, and was later awarded an MBA by Tel Aviv University.
 He worked as an engineer, and was national secretary of the Engineers Union from 1968 until 1972, and again from 1974 until 1977.